Last Updated December 11th, 2022 at 09:56 pm by Lisa

 PRO TIP: Be careful with the large container of hot liquid you cook in.
 You need to chill it down quickly and not let it just sit at room temperature.
 Carefully pour the hot stock into smaller bowls and chill with ice or in the fridge.

-How to Freeze Stock
+How To Freeze Chicken Stock

 - Cool Stock: Pour your stock into bowls on the counter to cool, don't leave it on the counter for more than an hour.
 What I sometimes do is place ice packs (carefully) under the bowls to chill it down quickly so you can get it in the refrigerator/freezer quickly.
 Cool before storing it.
 You can add ice, and it will cool down quickly.